May Ziadeh: Journalism and language studies

 Ziadeh's father founded Al Mahroussah newspaper while the family was in Egypt.
 She contributed to a number of articles.
 She also published articles in Al Hilal, Al Ahram and Al Muqtataf.

 Ziadeh was particularly interested in learning languages.
 She studied privately at home alongside her French-Catholic education, and later at a local university for a Modern Languages degree while in Egypt.
 She graduated in 1917.
-As a result, Ziadeh was completely bilingual in Arabic and French, and had working knowledge of English, Italian, German, Syriac, Spanish, Latin as well as Modern Greek.
+As a result, Ziadeh was completely bilingual in Arabic and French, and had working knowledge of English, Italian, German, Syriac (as an integral part of her ethnoreligious Lebanese Maronite identity), Spanish, Latin, as well as Modern Greek.